AmeliaG23/MyDrive/README.md

 ## Project Structure

-The project follows a standard React Native + Expo layout with organized folders for clarity.
+The project follows a standard layout with organised folders for easy maintenance.

-📂 project-root
+📂 root
  ┣ 📂 app # Entry point and navigation setup
  ┣ 📂 assets # Images utilised
- ┣ 📂 components # Reusable UI components (charts, tabs, etc.)
+ ┣ 📂 components # Reusable UI components
- ┣ 📂 context # Global state management (e.g., UserContext)
+ ┣ 📂 context # Global state management
- ┣ 📂 jest # Mocks used for Jest unit tests
+ ┣ 📂 jest # Globalised mocks used for Jest unit tests
  ┣ 📂 navigation # Navigation stacks and tab navigators
- ┣ 📂 screens # Main app screens (HomeScreen, Settings, etc.)
+ ┣ 📂 screens # App screens
- ┣ 📂 services # Telematics tracking (tracks key metrics for score calculations)
+ ┣ 📂 services # Telematics tracking
- ┣ 📂 styles # Centralized StyleSheet files for consistent styling
+ ┣ 📂 styles # StyleSheet files for consistent styling
- ┣ 📂 utils # Helper functions (e.g., score calculation, journey history)
+ ┣ 📂 utils # Helper functions
  ┣ 📜 package.json # Dependencies and scripts
  ┣ 📜 requirements.txt # Requirements required to run the app
  ┣ 📜 README.md # Project documentation (this file)

 ## Testing

 This project includes **unit tests** to ensure reliability and maintainability.
 The tests are written using **Jest**.

 ### Location of Tests

-- All test files are stored inside the `__tests__/` directory, following a structured format.
+- All test files are stored inside the `__tests__/` folders.

 ### Running the Tests